libheartbeats/heartbeats-simple/README.md

 ## Installing

-To install all libraries and headers, run with proper privileges:
+To install, run with proper privileges:

 ``` sh
 make install